Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

 A full simulation, including energy losses, multiple scattering, internal and external radiation and spectrometer resolutions was performed.
 The same set of acceptance cuts, which was applied to the data, was also applied to the simulation.
 The simulation program MCEEP ({\bf M}onte {\bf C}arlo for {\bf e}, {\bf e$^{\prime}$ p})~\cite{MCEEP} was used to extract the five-fold differential cross section from the data by using an iterative procedure to adjust the radiated $^{12}$C$(e,e^{\prime}p)$ cross section in the simulation until the simulated yield agreed with the experimental yield in each missing momentum bin.
+The right-hand plot of Figure~\ref{kinfig} shows the final agreement between the simulation (red curve) and the missing momentum data after selecting the ground state data.

-The cross section model used in this analysis was based on the factorized distorted wave impulse approximation (DWIA) and is defined as~\cite{deforest},
+The cross section model used in this analysis was based on the factorized distorted wave impulse approximation (DWIA) and is defined as~\cite{deforest}

 where $\sigma_{cc2}$ is the single-nucleon off-shell cross section prescription of de Forest~\cite{deforest}.
 The $\sigma_{cc2}$ prescription is a current-conserving off-shell extrapolation of the on-shell current obtained from the Dirac equation.
-This prescription includes explicitly the four-momentum transfer ($q^{\mu}$) in the nucleon current calculation, whereas the $\sigma_{cc1}$ prescription does not; further details are given in~\cite{deforest}. $S_{D}(\vec{p}_{m},E_{m})$ is the proton part of the distorted spectral function and is the probability of finding a proton in the nucleus with momentum $\vec{p}_{m}$ and energy $E_{m}$.
+This prescription includes explicitly the four-momentum transfer ($q^{\mu}$) in the nucleon current calculation, whereas the $\sigma_{cc1}$ prescription does not; further details are given in~\cite{deforest}. $S_{D}(\vec{p}_{m},E_{m})$ is the proton part of the distorted spectral function and is the probability of detecting a proton in the nucleus with momentum $\vec{p}_{m}$ and energy $E_{m}$.

-The five-fold differential cross section for the bound state reaction is obtained by integrating the six-fold differential cross section over the missing energy of the two-body breakup peak.
 Integrating Eq.
-(1) over the missing energy peak in the discrete part of the $^{11}$B spectrum leads to the five-fold differential cross section for a specific state,
+(1) over the missing energy peak in the discrete part of the $^{11}$B spectrum leads to the five-fold differential cross section for a specific state

-where $K = E_{p} \: p_{p} \: \eta^{-1}$ and $\eta$ is the recoil factor required when integrating over the missing energy peak to arrive at the five-fold differential cross section given by
+where $K = E_{p} \: p_{p} \: \eta^{-1}$ and $\eta$ is the recoil factor for scattering to a bound state.
+When integrating Eq.
+(1) over the missing energy peak to obtain the five-fold differential cross section, $eta$ is the Jacobian which arises and given by